Working with scientific literature - Impact, quality and finding

 Motivation

-In the first part of our two classes on working with scientific literature we focused on summarizing scientific literature and using outlines and other techniques as well as citing scientific literature correctly in our scientific writings.
+In the previous chapter on working with scientific literature we focused on summarizing scientific literature and using outlines and other techniques as well as citing scientific literature correctly in our scientific writings.

 Impact and quality of scientific literature